Wrapped Velas Tops One Day Volume of $88.45 (WVLX)

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.

-Wrapped Velas’ launch date was April 25th, 2019.
+Wrapped Velas was first traded on April 25th, 2019.
 Wrapped Velas’ total supply is 2,279,175,680 coins.
+The Reddit community for Wrapped Velas is https://reddit.com/r/velas and the currency’s Github account can be viewed here.
+Wrapped Velas’ official Twitter account is @velasblockchain and its Facebook page is accessible here.
 The official website for Wrapped Velas is velas.com.
-Wrapped Velas’ official message board is medium.com/velasblockchain.
-Wrapped Velas’ official Twitter account is @velasblockchain and its Facebook page is accessible here.
-The Reddit community for Wrapped Velas is https://reddit.com/r/velas and the currency’s Github account can be viewed here.
+The official message board for Wrapped Velas is medium.com/velasblockchain.

 Buying and Selling Wrapped Velas

-It is usually not presently possible to buy alternative cryptocurrencies such as Wrapped Velas directly using US dollars.
-Investors seeking to acquire Wrapped Velas should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Wrapped Velas using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Wrapped Velas directly using US dollars.
+Investors seeking to acquire Wrapped Velas should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Wrapped Velas using one of the exchanges listed above.

 Receive News & Updates for Wrapped Velas Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wrapped Velas and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.